mcdickenson/data-algs-java/Assignments/1/compsci201_Hangman/README.txt

 This README contains information for Assignment 1 (Hangman) code submitted by Matt Dickenson for Duke CS 201, Spring 2013, taught by Tabitha Peck.

+This project was begun on January 15, 2013, and completed on January 19, 2013.
+I spent approximately 15 hours on the assignment.

+No other students were consulted during the course of this project.
+The only online resource consulted was http://homepages.shu.ac.uk/~acsdry/quizes/scrabble.htm for Scrabble values.

 The code consists of 4 files in 2 main parts.

 The first part of the project encompasses HangmanFileLoader.java and HangmanStats.java.